 Local SCORE organizations provide confirmation that a valid mentoring relationship has been established.
 Loan approval officials will also consider as mentors local individuals or organizations that are not associated with SCORE.
 Those individuals or organizations must be committed to providing mentorship in farming or ranching.
-Applicants desiring to meet eligibility requirements using d(1)(iii) must submit a document signed by the mentor that describes the following:
+Applicants desiring to meet eligibility requirements using --7 CFR 764.152(d)(1)(viii) must submit a document signed by the mentor that--- describes the following: